Main content

 Why Is My Hyperpigmentation Not Going Away?

-If the above sounds familiar (or you’re concerned your current routine isn’t right for dark spots), it’s officially time to fine-tune your skincare routine and figure out what habits and products may not work in your favor.
+If the above sounds familiar (or you’re concerned your current routine isn’t right for dark spots), it’s officially time to fine-tune your skincare routine and figure out which habits and products may not work in your favor.
 Here are some of the most common reasons why your dark spots aren’t budging or are getting darker.

-You’re Getting Too Much Sun
+Reason #1: You’re Getting Too Much Sun

-Antioxidants Are Missing from Your Routine
+Reason #2: Antioxidants Are Missing from Your Routine

 While sunscreen can protect your skin from the sun’s powerful UV rays, antioxidants can also help by neutralizing free radicals.
 In a nutshell, free radicals are unpredictable unpaired oxygen atoms that adhere to your skin’s surface and trigger a chain of damaging events.

-You’re Holding out on Retinol
+Reason #3: You’re Holding out on Retinol

 We argue that no grownup skincare routine is complete without retinol.
-Retinoids—the term for a class of compounds derived from Vitamin A—are championed for their ability to expedite turnover of the skin's surface cells, which visibly improves skin tone and texture.
+Retinoids–the term for a class of compounds derived from vitamin A–are championed for their ability to expedite turnover of the skin's surface cells, which visibly improves skin tone and texture.
 As a bonus, retinoids can even reduce the appearance of fine lines and wrinkles.

 Not ready for a prescription treatment?
 The Hello Results Wrinkle-Reducing Daily Retinol Serum-in-Cream formula, which features a blend of free and encapsulated retinol, visibly fades dark spots, helps improve skin's firmness and reduces the look of fine lines and wrinkles.

-Patience Isn’t Your Strong Suit
+Reason #4: Patience Isn’t Your Strong Suit

 Trust us when we say that we love seeing results just as quickly as you do!
 The thing is, it can take time for skincare products to take effect.
 In fact, The American Academy of Dermatologists says that most products take at least six weeks to work, and some can even take up to three months.1

-Stay the course, follow the directions, and take pictures along the way so you can see how far your skin has come.
+Stay the course, follow the directions and take pictures along the way so you can see how far your skin has come.

 Dealing with pimple-related hyperpigmentation?
 Check out our guide on post-inflammatory hyperpigmentation (PIH), which covers causes, treatment options, and makeup tips.
 And don’t forget to check out Bye Bye Breakout Salicylic Acid Acne Serum while you’re at it.